 Sartitsis and Anders Dømmestrup, CEO of VICT Limited, worked with their team to deliver the highest standards of state-of-the-art port logistics.
 After all, they say, there is currently no other terminal that is more automated than this one.
 Another advantage, according to Sartitsis: “Our terminal means that ocean liners with up to 12,500 container units can now dock in Melbourne.”
 The terminal’s location in front of the entrance to the port gives it a real competitive edge.
 “The captains love the fact that they can save two to three hours in travelling upstream thanks to us.”

 VICT is changing the entire logistics landscape on Australia’s east coast.
-A total of 3,200 ships dock here every year and the city authorities expect container trade alone to double within the next decade.
-The oversized Post-Panamax and Neo-Panamax vessels that can be handled in Melbourne as of the beginning of 2017 set new efficiency standards because the goods can be turned around even more quickly.
+The oversized Post-Panamax and Neo-Panamax vessels set new efficiency standards because the goods can be turned around even more quickly.

 FACTS AND FIGURES

 - Terminal size, including an empty container park (ECP): 35.4 hectares

 - five neo-Panamax cranes

 Source: VICT Ltd.

 VICT offers two berths for the shorter Post-Panamax (318 metres) or one berth for the Neo-Panamax category (366 metres).
 These cargo ships can fit only through the new locks of the Panama Canal - hence their name.
 The cranes at Webb Dock East can load and unload the cargo ships and independently move the containers back and forth between the warehouse and the quay in the process.